Have a $2 bill? It could be worth thousands

 First printed in 1862, the $2 bill is difficult to find, mostly because they’re hardly used.
 There have been several editions of the $2 bill, with the most recent version designed in 1963, according to the U.S. Treasury Department.

-Some versions of the $2 bill have a portrait of America’s first secretary of the treasury while others feature one of the Founding Fathers, Alexander Hamilton.
+Some versions of the $2 bill have a portrait of Alexander Hamilton, America’s first secretary of the treasury.
 An 1869 redesign put Thomas Jefferson on the bill, according to the U.S. Treasury’s Bureau of Engraving and Printing.

 Depending on which version of the bill you’ve got, it could be worth far more than just the $2 printed on the front and back.